canonical/charmcraft/docs/howto/charm-to-poetry.rst

 Select compatible versions of ``pip`` and ``poetry``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``poetry`` plugin requires at least pip 22.3, released in October 2022.
+The Poetry plugin requires at least `pip 22.3
+<https://pypi.org/project/pip/22.3>`_, released in October 2022.
 If the
 charm's base uses an older version of pip, a newer version can be installed in the
 build environment using a dependency part.
 Likewise, a charm may require a newer
 version of Poetry than is available in the distribution's repositories.
 The following